mina-android/Expensy/README.md

 - Account balance automatically adjusted when linked
 - Set a due date and notes
 - **Settle** reverses the balance effect
-- Summary bar in the accent colour shows: They Owe Me / I Owe Them / Net

 ### 🏷️ Categories
 - Default categories for income and expense — all editable and deletable